kuma35/thinking-forth-jp/sphinx/chapter3.rst

 Where to Begin?
 ---------------

-I asked how he would go about developing a particular application, a game for children.
+I asked Moore how he would go about developing a particular application, a game for children.
 As the child presses the digits on the numeric keypad, from zero to nine, that same number of large boxes would appear on the screen.

-:
+Moore:

 I don’t start at the top and work down.
 Given that exact problem, I would write a word that draws a box.
 I’d start at the bottom, and I’d